ELELAB/ALL_markers/TARGET_housekeeping/bone_marrow_primary_housekeeping_comp/README.txt

 ./DEG_vs_homemade.csv:
 - list of common genes for tissue relevant HKGs and consensus DEGs from step 3 of * PROCESS IN THE SCRIPT *

+./eisenberg_vs_dataset_genes.csv:
+- list of common genes between Eisenberg HKGs and all genes in gene expression matrix from step 3 of
+  * PROCESS IN THE SCRIPT *

 Output from script TARGET_ALL_P2_bmp_housekeeping_visualization.R: